skyrockets-21/skyrockets-21.github.io/_pages/about.md

 Healthcare + Biomedical Applications <br />
 Product + Project Management <br />

+Book(s) I am reading:
+---
+The Raging 2020s: Companies, Countries, People - and the Fight for Our Future by Alec Ross

 Things other than ML I enjoy doing:
 ---
 Hiking 🥾